Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+2.5.2 - Fix to --dlg for single file downloads.
+Local was missing

 2.5.1 - Protection for -W option

 2.5.0 - Code reorganization and addition of -W option as a wildcard option